 - Pour the batter into the springform pan and set on the oven rack.
 Pour about 5cm/2″ hot water into the roasting pan.
 Bake until the cake is golden and just firm in the center, 40 to 45 minutes.

 - Remove roasting pan from oven and keep it in the water bath for 30 minutes.

-- Set on wire rack to cool for another 30 minutes, then chill in the fringe until fully set, about 3 hours.
+- Set on a wire rack to cool for another 30 minutes, then chill in the fridge until fully set, about 3 hours.

 - Serve.
 I did with a dollop of lemon curd: